Picture This

-Much time, effort, and care have been expended installing a water line.
+Much time, effort, and care have gone into installing a water line.
 Crews have worked through inclement weather.
-Unexpected rock was found, which slowed progress but did not stop installation of the pipe.
+Unexpected rock was found, slowing progress but not stopping the installation of the pipe.
 Crews have worked long hours to meet deadlines and are anticipating the end of the project.

 But wait, you have not pressurized the line.
-All eyes are on that gauge in hopes of validating the work was successfully completed.
+All eyes are on that gauge, hoping to validate that the work was successfully completed.

-The design engineer and owner anticipate news of a tight line, ready to serve hundreds or thousands of customers, or provide water to a new facility where a multitude of neighbors may find employment.
+The design engineer and owner anticipate news of a tight line ready to serve hundreds or thousands of customers or provide water to a new facility where many neighbors may find employment.

-The following blog is a blue print, which, if followed, will lead to a successful hydrostatic testing of a water line using ductile iron pipe.
+The following blog is a blueprint that, if followed, will lead to the successful hydrostatic testing of a water line using ductile iron pipe.
 The same basic principles can be applied to most other materials as well.

 Test requirements are set by considering the following: